NoroffFEU/development-platforms/google-platforms-case-study.md

 ## Introduction

-This study mainly covers Google analytics, but will also touch on Google tag manager, as it is a very related platform.
+This study mainly covers Google analytics, but will also touch on Google tag manager, as it is a closely related platform.

 Google Analytics is an analysis tool, which is used to gain insights and provide reports on user behavior on websites and/or web applications.
 Since Universal google analytics(UA) expires in July 2023 (Weber, 2023), this study will cover the already exciting successor google analytics 4(GA4).